 Intelligent women don’t claim to know it all.
 They ask questions to satisfy their curiosity.

 One way to know a curious person is their penchant for asking questions.

 Usually, questions arise from deep thought, thus, intelligent women engage people with questions in order to get answers.

 3. They read a lot

-One of the ways to acquire knowledge is by reading.
+One major way to gain knowledge is by reading.

-It is usually people who know a lot that believe that they don’t know enough.
-Often times, people who feel they know everything actually know nothing.
+Usually, people who know a lot believe they don’t know enough.
+Often, people who feel they know everything actually know nothing.

-So it is not surprising that highly intelligent women are constantly seeking knowledge, they have an insatiable taste for knowledge.
+So it is not surprising that highly intelligent women are constantly seeking knowledge because they have an insatiable taste for knowledge.

 Therefore, they are voracious readers, with their nose constantly in a book or anything readable.

 They read for fun too, but they usually turn every reading experience into a learning experience.